The biggest news from LAU, since LAU.

 - The need to disconnect from screens and engage with projects in the real world

-By fulfilling each of these needs deeply, we believe our new in-person program will help students reach new levels of academic and personal success.
+By fulfilling each of these needs, we believe our new in-person program will help students reach new levels of academic and personal success.

-For 2019-20, we’re excited to offer in-person courses for students in grades 6-10.
-Students in grades 11-12 can also participate if they have not yet completed the courses we are offering in-person.
+Most ILCs will provide in-person courses for students in grades 6-10.
+For 2019-20, the Pleasant Grove ILC will only provide in-person courses for students in grades 6-9.
+Students in grades 11-12 (and grade 10 for Pleasant Grove) can also participate if they have not yet completed the courses we are offering in-person.
 For more details, see “Which courses will be offered in-person?” below.

-We are planning to open the first ILCs in Ogden, Logan, Salt Lake City, Pleasant Grove, and St. George.
+We are planning to open the first ILCs in Logan, Ogden, Bountiful, Pleasant Grove, and St. George.
 In future years, we hope to open ILCs in many more areas throughout the state.

 Each ILC is subject to minimum enrollment requirements, so help us spread the word about this exciting new option!
 See “How can parents help ensure sufficient enrollment at each ILC?” below.